White Rose: Capture, Gestapo interrogation and trial

 The second White Rose trial took place on 19 April 1943.
-On trial were Hans Hirzel, Susanne Hirzel, Franz Josef Müller, Heinrich Guter, Eugen Grimminger, Otto Aicher, Theodor Haecker, Willi Graf, Anneliese Graf, Heinrich Bollinger, Helmut Bauer and Falk Harnack.
+Among those on trial were Hans Hirzel, Susanne Hirzel, Franz Josef Müller, Heinrich Guter, Eugen Grimminger, Otto Aicher, Theodor Haecker, Willi Graf, Anneliese Graf, Heinrich Bollinger, Helmut Bauer and Falk Harnack.
 At the last minute, the prosecutor added Traute Lafrenz, Gisela Schertling and Katharina Schüddekopf.
 Willi Graf, Kurt Huber, and Alexander Schmorell were sentenced to death.
-Eleven others were sentenced to prison, and Falk Harnack was acquitted of the accusations, which was unexpected, given that his brother and sister had been killed by the Nazis for subversive activities.
+Eleven others were sentenced to prison, and Falk Harnack was acquitted of the accusations, which was unexpected, given that his brother and sister-in-law had been killed by the Nazis for subversive activities.
 Schmorell and Huber were executed on 13 July 1943.
 Willi Graf was kept in solitary confinement for about seven months.
 During that time, he was tortured in an attempt to make him give up other names of members of The White Rose.
 He never gave up any names, even when the Gestapo threatened to capture his family if he continued to withhold information.
 He was executed on 12 October 1943.
 On 29 January 1945, Hans Konrad Leipelt was executed.
 He had been sent down from Hamburg University in 1940 because of his Jewish ancestry, and had copied and further distributed the White Rose's pamphlets together with his girlfriend Marie-Luise Jahn.
 The pamphlets were now entitled "And their spirit lives on."

 The third White Rose trial was scheduled for 20 April 1943, Hitler's birthday, which was a public holiday in Nazi Germany.
 Judge Freisler had intended to issue death sentences against Wilhelm Geyer, Harald Dohrn, Josef Söhngen and Manfred Eickemeyer.
 Because he did not want to issue too many death sentences in a single trial, he therefore wanted to postpone his judgment against those four until the next day.
 However, the evidence against them was lost, and the trial finally took place on 13 July 1943.
 In that trial, Gisela Schertling—who had betrayed most of the friends, even fringe members like Gerhard Feuerle—changed her mind and recanted her testimony against all of them.
 Since Freisler did not preside over the third trial, the judge acquitted for lack of evidence all but Söhngen, who was sentenced to a six months' term in prison.
 After her acquittal on 19 April, Traute Lafrenz was placed under arrest again.
 She spent the last year of the war in prison.
 Trials kept being postponed and moved to different locations because of Allied air raids.
 Her trial was finally set for April 1945, after which she probably would have been executed.
 Three days before the trial, however, the Allies liberated the town where she was held prisoner, thereby saving her life.

+The student members of the White Rose make up a few of the nearly 70 juveniles that were indicted for high treason by the People's Court from 1933 to 1945.